 The Canadian envelope manufacturing industry is comprised of both domestic and foreign manufacturers.
 Management estimates that, in addition to Supremex, there are fewer than ten domestic manufacturers of envelopes, all of which are owner-operator businesses that focus their efforts on local Canadian envelope markets.
 Only one other domestic manufacturer operates more than one manufacturing location in Canada.
-Foreign manufacturers are almost exclusively US-based without any Canadian manufacturing operations and generally concentrate their efforts in Canada on a narrow range of high volume purchasers of envelopes.
+Foreign manufacturers are almost exclusively U.S.-based and generally concentrate their efforts in Canada on of high volume purchasers of envelopes.